-In addition to our weekly evening sessions, we also offer weekend practice once a month from 9:00 am to noon, and an all-day practice event (zazenkai) in honor of Enlightenment Day.
+In addition to our weekly evening sessions, we also offer weekend practice once a month from 9:00 am to noon, and a day-long practice event in honor of Enlightenment Day.
 Although we strive to be open every week, please check with us ahead of time in cases of severe weather.

 THURSDAY EVENING PRACTICE SCHEDULE

 6:30 pm: Doors open